 Natalie SULEYMAN: As I have indicated to the house, part of the red tape reduction supporting small business includes the liquor licensing, which is saving small businesses \$7000 each year.
-There are a number of other measures, which include planning permits and outdoor dining as well, saving costs and reducing red tape.
+There

 Danny O'Brien: On a point of order on the question of relevance, Speaker, the minister seems to be unaware that liquor licensing approvals blew out by 50 per cent last year.